Requirements for Caregivers at ALF and RCF

 - Information on addressing specific aspects of dementia care and ensuring the safety of residents with dementia, including, but not limited to how to: address pain, provide food and fluids; and prevent wandering and elopement

 - Facilities must ensure and document that all direct care staff have completed the required pre-service dementia care training.
-Training certificates are portable for 2 years, meaning direct care staff can show their training certificate to a new employer and it will count for training for two years from the time they completed the training and demonstrated competence.
+Training certificates are portable for 2 years, meaning direct care staff can show their training certificate to a new employer and it will count for training for 2 years from the time they completed the training and demonstrated competence.
 However, a new employer may choose to accept the training or require new direct care staff attend their dementia training.

-- Each direct care staff must complete (6) six hours of annual training on dementia care by the anniversary of their hire date.
+- Each direct care staff must complete 6 six hours of annual training on dementia care by the anniversary of their hire date.

 - Dementia care training must reflect current standards for dementia care and be informed by the best evidence in the care and treatment of dementia.

-Pre-approved trainings do not need to be submitted for approval.
-The only trainings that are approved as covering all the required pre-service training topics are Oregon Care Partners and CARES Health Care Interactive.
+The only pre-approved trainings that cover all the required pre-service training topics are Oregon Care Partners and CARES Health Care Interactive.

-- Only those parts of the pre-service training that are NOT listed as pre-approved on the above list, such as a topic developed by the provider, will need to be submitted for approval.
+- Only those parts of the pre-service training that are NOT on the pre-approved list above, such as a topic developed by the provider, need to be submitted for approval.

-- What trainings must be submitted to one of the designated training entities for approval?
+What trainings must be submitted to one of the designated training entities for approval?

-- Trainings created by the provider, individual trainer or vendor that are not included in the above pre-approved list.
+Trainings created by the provider, individual trainer or vendor that are not included in the above pre-approved list.

-- What trainings do not have to be submitted for approval?
+What trainings do not have to be submitted for approval?

-- The above pre-service and in-service trainings that are on the pre-approved list do not need to be submitted for approval.
+The above pre-service and in-service trainings that are on the pre-approved list do not need to be submitted for approval.

-- If a provider has multi-sites that use the same curriculum, do they need to submit a separate approval request for each community?
+If a provider has multi-sites that use the same curriculum, do they need to submit a separate approval request for each community?